iOS Application Database Security: Testing SQLite and Local Storage with Corellium

 iOS applications employ local databases, often known as SQLite databases, to store and manage structured data.
 These databases are kept in the sandboxed environment of the application, which can be accessed with a jailbroken device.
 Mobile pentesters frequently target these local databases to harvest sensitive data, such as user passwords, private information, or application-specific data, as they can hold insightful information for examining the security posture of iOS applications.

-As a refresher from the first blog post, the iOS data directory is stored in the following location:
+As a refresher from the previous blog post, the iOS data directory is stored in the following location:

 /var/mobile/Containers/Data/Application/